Convex-Dev/design/papers/convex-whitepaper.md

 * Agreement on some initial genesis State: `S[0]`
 * Consensus over the complete ordering of Blocks of transactions `B[n]`
-* A deterministic State Transition Function, which updates the State according to the Transactions contained in a Block: `S[n+1] = f(S[n],B[n])`
+* A deterministic **state transition function**, which updates the State according to the transactions contained in a Block: `S[n+1] = f(S[n],B[n])`

 This construction reduces the problem of generalised consensus to the problem of determining consensus over Block ordering.
-The CVM execution environment provides the State Transition Function, which is orthogonal to the consensus algorithm but provides the deterministic computations to compute the new Consensus State (given any Ordering of Blocks in consensus).
+The CVM execution environment provides the state transition function, which is orthogonal to the consensus algorithm but provides the deterministic computations to compute the new consensus state (given any ordering of blocks in consensus).

-We define the **Consensus Point** to be the number of Blocks confirmed by the consensus algorithm in the Ordering, and the Consensus State is correspondingly the State obtained after applying the State Transition Function up to the Consensus Point.
+We define the **Consensus Point** to be the number of Blocks confirmed by the consensus algorithm in the ordering, and the consensus state is correspondingly the state obtained after applying the state transition function up to the consensus point.

-The hard problem that the consensus algorithm needs to solve is determining the **Ordering** of Blocks given the potential presence of malicious actors who may seek to profit by changing the order of transactions (e.g., a "Double Spend" attack).
+The hard problem that the consensus algorithm needs to solve is determining the **ordering** of blocks given the potential presence of malicious actors who may seek to profit by changing the order of transactions (e.g., a "Double Spend" attack).

 #### Block proposals

-Convex block proposals differ from Traditional blockchain solutions.
+Convex block proposals differ from traditional blockchain solutions.
 The latter have focused on mechanisms to determine which participant gains the right to propose the next block, which includes a hash of the previous block in order to extend a linked chain of blocks.
 This was the basis for the original Bitcoin Proof of Work algorithm (which used the ability to mine cryptographic hashes as the basis for allowing a miner to publish a block and claim the corresponding block reward).

 Other approaches involving selecting a "leader" to publish a new block have some notable problems: